 How much will it cost: $480 (includes two cameras and base station)

-When you need more than just a single camera, Netgear has always delivered the goods better than anyone else with its Arlo line of smart cameras.
+When you need more than just a single camera, Arlo (previously part of Netgear) has always delivered the goods better than anyone else.
 The newest Arlo Pro 2 improves on an already great system, upping video resolution to 1080p while maintaining the same seven days of free cloud storage.
 It is fully weather sealed and ready to be used indoors or out, wired or wire-free.
 The batteries can easily be swapped and charged separately, so wire-free cameras won’t suffer any downtime while charging.

 The Arlo Pro 2 is also backward compatible with the existing Arlo Pro system, so current users can continue to use their same base station and older cameras alongside the new model.
 Those customers can purchase a solo Arlo Pro 2 camera for $220.
 (Note: A base station is required, so new users will need to purchase the $480 multi-camera kit).